SarahLKatz/slk-quicken-challenge/README.md

 - Saturday 5/8 - 70 minutes, filtering & filtering layout
 - Sunday 5/9 - 60 minutes, sorting
 - Sunday 5/9 - 40 minutes, deploying and writing README
-- Monday 5/10 - 20 minutes, cleanup and sending it over
+- Monday 5/10 - 30 minutes, cleanup, fix a sorting bug, and sending it over

-**Total Time: 5 hours, 30 minutes**
+**Total Time: 5 hours, 40 minutes**

 ## Viewing the Project
 There are two ways to view this project: